-Common Travel Questions
+General Travel Questions

-Effective January 21, 2014, travel related receipts are required only when an individual expense exceeds $75.
+Per University of Colorado PSC requirements, effective January 21, 2014, travel related receipts are required only when an individual expense exceeds $75.

-Reference the Campus Controller’s Office, Guidelines: Responsibility for Sponsored Projects Receipts and Supporting Documentation.
+Reference the Campus Controller’s Office Guidelines: Responsibility for Sponsored Projects Receipts and Supporting Documentation.

 Government funded travel on grants and contracts at CU where the “Fly America Act” is in effect stipulates that air transportation must be performed by or under a code-sharing arrangement with a United States flag air carrier if service provided by such a carrier is available, regardless of cost or convenience.